pinyass/backendlog/README.md

-# login and register fro the given the user and searches the cryptocurrency
+# Website register and logins for the given the User and Searches the Cryptocurrency